malob/nix-review-tools-reports/readme.md

 I'll do my best to fix bugs promptly, but can't guarantee I'll have the time to implement new features etc. However, I'd certainly be happy to review/merge PRs with new features and improvements.

-If there's a jobset think would be valuable to add to the site, let me know by opening and issue, or better yet, submit a PR with the jobset added to `jobs.generate-reports.strategy.matrix.include` in [gen-reports.yml](https://github.com/malob/nix-review-tools-reports/blob/master/.github/workflows/gen-reports.yml).
+If there's a jobset you think would be valuable to add to the site, let me know by opening and issue, or better yet, submit a PR with the jobset added to `jobs.generate-reports.strategy.matrix.include` in [gen-reports.yml](https://github.com/malob/nix-review-tools-reports/blob/master/.github/workflows/gen-reports.yml).

 ## Technical details